 For as long as you have practised focusing on that particular object or concept in the present moment, your mind has been freed from the stresses of the past and the future.
 Moreover, you have just trained yourself to have a heightened awareness of your world around you.
 Did you notice sights, smells and sensations that you never really acknowledged in the past on a daily, moment-by-moment basis?
 Did your appreciation for your Maker’s creation increase?

 Once you have been practicing Mindfulness Meditation for a while, you can start to take the skill with you into your active life, focusing in on the people with whom you interact, in a more deliberate way.
 Rather than going on auto-pilot in conversing with others, pay attention to what they are saying in the moment you are listening.
 Notice their eyes, their mouth, their gestures.
 Notice yourself in interaction with them.
 How are you coming across?
 What is your body language?
 Pay attention to it, in the present moment.

 As you learn to engage more in the present moment, you may notice your memory improving.
 Because you paid attention, moment-by-moment to what the other person was really saying, you will have a greater recall of the relevant details of their life, because auto-pilot is disengaged.
-Is this not what God calls us to do, to have deep love and concern for others, enough that we involve our minds in what matters to them?
+Having a deep love and concern for others involves paying attention to what matters to them.

 This spiritual mindset has the potential to enrich your live and the lives of others.